Jean-Nicotra/univertuel/README.md

 Check your personal messages, and follow the sended link to create figure.
 No figure can be created out of campaign, and a campaign il linked to a game.

 What is a figure?
-A figure is a caracter in univertuel.
+A figure is a caracter in Univertuel, each figure as a unique owner(user).
 In a game like Prophecy, folder game entities are game objects while figure are components of a sheet caracter.
 Each class store a sheet component.
 ProphecyFigureXXXXX realize the relation between a game component and the figure.
 For exemple in Prophecy, we have most of skills.
 Class ProphecySkill design a model for a skill (name, max and min value, blablabla...), ProphecyFigureSkill realize the skill for a figure.
 It is an association of Tendency and Figure, with a value property.

+What is a Campaign?
+A campaign is a game mode owned by a member, and can contain one or many figures.
+Each campaign can be customized by the owner, and customize or not some rules for caracter creation, or experience evolution and/or component game (armors, weapons, skills, etc...).
+The campaign owner must send an invitation to someone in order to authorize him to create a figure.

 Why prefix Prophecy for entity class?
 We use a single database, but, in the future many games.
 In order to distinct each table, we need to prefix class.
 An other solution would have to use ORM to rename the destination table, but this should have been some confusion.